philcowans/csg/README.md

 There are a few reasons why I want to do this:

-* Most importantly, I'm interested in learning about how to do this kind of thing.
+* I'm generallyinterested in learning about how to do this kind of thing.
 * I want to do 3D modelling, but I don't really want to learn a proprietory CAD interface if I can help it.
 * I'm interested in ways of creating parameterised models, e.g. to